Sunflower Fields In East Tennessee

 (423) 781-6191

 A new sunflower farm is open in Loudon County but the farmers are no stranger to the area.
 Nightfall Acres is a project of the family behind the popular Halloween attraction Dead Man’s Farm.
 The new endeavor is scenic, not scary.
-Visitors can explore the sunflower fields, take plenty of pictures and even pick a bouquet to bring home.
-Nightfall Acres expects the blooms to be open and ready by the end of June.
-The bloom period may last three to four weeks.
-Admission is $5 and children two and under are free.
+This year Nightfall Acres is holding a Sunflower Fest from June 30th to July 5th.
+Visitors can explore the sunflower fields, take plenty of pictures and even pick a bouquet of sunflowers or zinnias to bring home.
+There will also be photo ops, hayrides, food and more!
+Adult tickets are $8.
+Admission is $5 for children ages four to nine and children two and under are free.
 Cash, credit and debit cards are accepted.

 Smith-Perry Berries